Doug (TV series): Development

 Meanwhile, cable network Nickelodeon, aiming to expand its content and find creative auteurs, began a search for animators to develop their first original animated series.
 This was very unusual for the time period, which often consisted of pre-licensed characters, such as Teenage Mutant Ninja Turtles and Where's Waldo?.
 Jinkins had actually worked at the network before it was renamed Nickelodeon; he was employed in the late 1970s, on their first show Pinwheel.
 Jinkins set up a meeting with executive Vanessa Coffey to show her the book prototype.
 Coffey ran out of the room ("which is, you know, disturbing," Jinkins would recall), but only to inform her boss that "This [Jinkins] guy is the real deal, and we're taking him to pilot."
 Employing voice artists and writers from New York, Jinkins created a pilot for Doug, titled Doug Can't Dance.
-It was one of three six-minute pilots chosen out of eight to premiere as Nickelodeon's debut animated series, or Nicktoons.It also tested the highest out of eight that were shown to test audiences, scoring the highest of eight points.
+It was one of three six-minute pilots chosen out of eight to premiere as Nickelodeon's debut animated series, or Nicktoons.
+It also tested the highest out of eight that were shown to test audiences, scoring the highest of eight points.
 The long contract development took nearly a year to complete.
 Jinkins made sure that his contract allowed him to take the series to another network if Nickelodeon did not complete the show's order.

 In another unusual move, Nickelodeon allowed their purchased pilots to be animated at independent studios.
-Jinkins founded Jumbo Pictures to produce Doug.
+Jinkins and Campbell founded Jumbo Pictures in July 1990 to produce Doug.
 He would later recall the oddity of the deal, remarking, "that was a moment in time where we were able to be an independent production company and deliver those shows."
 Coffey was the main executive in charge of the series' production, and Jinkins would later give her credit in bringing the show to air.
+The pilot was a success, as Nickelodeon happily decided to greenlight production for the first season, scheduling it for early August 1991.
+The plan was to make 26 segments, but pair up 2 each to make up the 30-minute runtime of programming.